Zakarya525/toDoApp/README.md

 # toDoApp
-ToDO App, using React Native and Context with Expo SDK
+**ToDO App, where you can add, delete and modify your daily Tasks.**

 # Prerequisit
 ```